JavierJia/javierjia.github.com/_posts/2012-11-29-install-hadoop-0.23.md

     </configuration>

 ### hadoop-env.sh
-This file in 0.23 did not appear in the /conf/ since there is no longer that directory anymore.
-But it also not appear in the new configuration dir etc/hadoop.
+This file in 0.23 did not appear in the /conf/, but it also not appear in the new configuration dir etc/hadoop.

-From the reference blog I copy that one from below dir:
+From the reference, I copy that one from below dir:

     $ cp ./share/hadoop/common/templates/conf/hadoop-env.sh etc/hadoop